mumi/CloudFlare-Dynamic-DNS/README.md

 ```
 - IPv4 or IPv6 (prefers IPv4, no DualStack)
 - This type of API is supported by the most routers etc.
 - The domain must be a subdomain (e.g. home.chicken.com .
-If you want to use the normal Domain (e.g. chicken.com) edit the
+If you want to use the normal Domain (e.g. chicken.com) edit in the php file the
 ```php
 $use_subdomain = true;
 ```